thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/encrypted-notes-dapp/README.md

 `wasm`: wherever the wasm binary ends up at the end of the "build" command.
 `candid`: There is not yet Rust autogeneration for candid IDL built into `dfx`, so DFX needs to know where your Candid file for the canister built by "build" resides.
 **www**:
-frontend www canister (an "asset" canister) is the way we describe a set of files or a static website that we are deploying to the IC.
+frontend www canister (an "asset" canister) is the way we describe a set of files or a static website that we are deploying to the BIG.
 Our project frontend is built in [Svelte](https://svelte.dev/).
 The keys we used are as follows:
 `dependencies`: an array of whatever canisters are being used to serve your app, to ensure that `dfx` builds and deploys them before your app.
 `frontend: { entrypoint: ""}`: This set of keys tells `dfx` to build it as a frontend canister, and entrypoint is wherever your app entrypoint winds up residing at the end of an npm build
 `source`: where the rest of your app resides at the end of npm build